 David Allen Memorial Ballpark is one of the finest small community ballparks in the nation.
 Home to the National Junior College Athletic Association Division II World Series each May since 2009, David Allen plays host to around 400 baseball games per season.
 It is also home to NOC-Enid and Enid High baseball, the NCAA Div.
 II Great American Conference postseason tournament, NJCAA Region II postseason tournament, and numerous AABC Connie Mack (18u) state and regional tournaments each summer.
 It’s a great day when you drive down Grand Ave. in downtown Enid and see the sandwich board sign announcing, “Game Today” outside the entrance to the ballpark.

 Stride Bank Center opened across the street from David Allen Memorial Ballpark in June, 2013 and is the home arena for Enid High basketball and volleyball.
 It serves as a host for OSSAA postseason tournaments and events as well as the Mid America Nationals Wrestling Championship each December.
-The Enid Outlaws of The Basketball League calls Stride Bank Center home.
+The Enid Outlaws of The Basketball League call Stride Bank Center home.
 The Outlaws won the league championship in its inaugural season in 2021!

 D. Bruce Selby Stadium is home to Enid Plainsmen football and soccer, the venue for several OSSAA state championship events and plays host to the NJCAA Region II Postseason Soccer Tournament while the Advance Soccer Complex is being built.
-Advance Soccer Complex will have seven lighted fields, with turf on its championship field, and is scheduled for an early 2023 opening.
+Advance Soccer Complex will have seven lighted fields with turf on its championship field, and is scheduled for a late 2022 opening.

 Click here to learn more about Enid sports facilities. or contact Visit Enid’s Rob Houston at 580.616.7369.
 Bring your sporting event to Enid, where the Wins come sweeping down the plains!